 This form and the following requirements will need to be completed for all expenditures.
 Expenses related to health, dental, insurance, car repairs, legal fees or fines, housing/utilities, etc. will need to have a copy of the expense with student's name and information concerning the expenditure requested.
 (Dental and vehicle repairs require up to three quotes before approval determined.)

-Expenditures will be broken up into three groups with three different requirements.
+Expenditures will be broken up into four groups:

-- Under \$100: No notification or action is necessary.
+- All expenditures associated with legal costs require pre-approval of the expense. - Under \$100: No notification or action is necessary.
 Please document in house. - \$100 Under \$250: Send notification of expenditure to state staff and include completed form below.
-No approval is needed. - \$250+: Email OKDHS and ODCTE state staff for approval and include completed form below.
-Please allow up to 5 business days for response from state staff. - 1) Date of request - 2) Name of student and student's case number - 3) What is expenditure?
+No approval is needed. - \$250+: Email OKDHS and OSRHE state staff for approval and include completed form below.
+Please allow up to 5 business days for response from state staff.

+te funding steam requesting: Federal State Carryover Date of request 2) Name of student and student's case number 3) What is expenditure?
 Amount being requested?
-(Attach verification) - 4) Student's program of study / length of time in program - 5) Number of times student has been assisted by program thus far (list date, reason, and amount) - 6) Student's attendance and progress in program thus far - 7) Have flex funds been requested from DHS?
+(Attach verification) 4) Student's program of study / length of time in program 5) Number of times student has been assisted by program thus far (list date, reason, and amount) 6) Student's attendance and progress in program thus far (How many absences for current semester?)
+7) Have flex funds been requested from DHS?
 When and how much?
 (Not required for legal fees or fines.
-Definitely need prior to dental services beginning.) - 8) Has student made arrangements or attempted to resolve issue? - 9) Other pertinent information
+Definitely need prior to dental services beginning.)
+8) Has student made arrangements or attempted to resolve issue?
+9) Other pertinent information